 - Cheap Strat Clone vs. Branded Strat-Style Guitar

-The Squier Bullet Strat is the cheapest full-size Strat made by Squier.
+The Squier Sonic Strat is the cheapest full-size Strat made by Squier.
 That doesn’t mean it is cheaply made, though.

 This guitar feels and plays like you would expect a Strat to.
 The sound is also very clearly Strat, with that signature twang.

 Of course, it isn’t exactly the same.
 It isn’t quite as lively and dynamic, and I found the tone to be a little thin and a bit too bright, especially on the neck pickup.
 Playing with distortion also doesn’t have that same grit to it.

 The rest of the hardware is also surprisingly good.
 From the bridge, to the controls, to the tuners which are often the issue on cheaper guitars.
 Everything just felt solid.

-The guitar is also nice and light, thanks to the basswood body.
-This will make it very comfortable for even kids to play.
+The guitar is also nice and light, thanks to the poplar body.
+This will make it very comfortable for all kinds of players.

 This is one of, if not the best Strats for beginners at this price point.
-It is comfortable to play, and the slight lack of tonal intensity isn’t going to be an issue for most players.
+It is comfortable to play, and the slight lack of warmth isn’t going to be an issue for most players.
 You can also read our full in-depth review of the Squier Sonic Strat.

 2. Yamaha Pacifica

 Yamaha guitars get dismissed quite often as cheap and bad.
-But they do actually make quite good guitars, especially budget ones like the Pacifica PAC012DLX.
+But they do actually make quite good guitars, especially budget ones like the Pacifica PAC012.

-This is a great Strat-style guitar, and I think a real contender alongside the Bullet Strat.
+This is a great Strat-style guitar, and I think a real contender alongside the Sonic Strat.
 The two guitars are not just similar in price, but also similar in feel and sound.

-The Pacifica does, however, have an HSS pickup configuration, as opposed to the Bullet’s three single coils (you can get the Bullet Strat in its HSS variant as well).
+The Pacifica does, however, have an HSS pickup configuration, as opposed to the Sonic's three single coils (you can get the Sonic Strat in its HSS variant as well).
 The Pacifica’s agathis body also makes it slightly heavier, but still light enough for beginners.

 I tested this unit in the Old Violin Sunburst finish, which was spectacularly well done!
 I honestly didn’t expect this level of attention to detail on a budget guitar like this.